President, Roger Selby

 Jon Green, Honorary Secretary

-Jon Green was a Primary and Secondary Mathematics teacher and Head Teacher for almost 38 years before retiring in July 2013.
+Jon Green was a Primary school teacher, High school Mathematics teacher and Head Teacher for almost 38 years before retiring in July 2013.
 Currently he is a Civil Marriage Celebrant, having been appointed in 1995.
 He has also been a Justice of the Peace since 1983.

-Jon has served in the Australian Army Reserve for 36 years, first as a soldier in 1981 and after completing OCTU was Commissioned into the Royal Australian Artillery in 1986, Corps transferring to Pay Corps in 2000.
+Jon served in the Australian Army Reserve for almost 38 years, first as a soldier in 1981 and after completing OCTU was Commissioned into the Royal Australian Artillery in 1986, Corps transferring to Pay Corps in 2000.
 He has served in a variety of Regimental and staff roles in both Corps.

 Lesley Barold